A. The character of the God who brings judgment.

 For the wicked one shall no more pass through you;

 He is utterly cut off.

 a.
 Behold, on the mountains the feet of him who brings good tidings, who proclaims peace!
 The contrast between the fate of the godly and wicked was nothing but good news to Nahum and the people of God.

 ii.
 In Isaiah, the good news is the coming of the Messiah.
 In Nahum, the good news is the defeat of the enemies of God’s people.
-Revelation 17 and 18 describe the fall of Babylon, representing the world system and all of its support structure.
-Revelation 18:9-19 shows how the kings and merchants of the earth mourned the fall of Babylon, but Revelation 18:20 through 19:6 shows how heaven rejoiced over the fall of the world system.
+Revelation 17-18 describe the fall of Babylon, representing the world system and all of its support structures.
+Revelation 18:9-19 shows how the kings and merchants of the earth mourned the fall of Babylon, but Revelation 18:20-19:6 shows how heaven rejoiced over the fall of the world system.
 What was mourned on earth was applauded in heaven, and the same principle applies in Nahum’s prophecy of Nineveh’s fall.

 b.
 O Judah, keep your appointed feasts, perform your vows: Knowing the grace and mercy of God to His people should not make the believer careless in obedience, it should make the believer more careful to obey every word of the LORD.